Frequently Asked Questions

 What is a competitive GMAT score?
 Is there a minimum GMAT score?

 The class profile page provides the range of scores held by 80 percent of the most recent entering class.
 Keep in mind that these averages range from year to year, and that a number of factors are considered when reviewing candidate applications.
-A competitive GMAT score is generally within 50 points of the average score for the most recent incoming MBA class (2014 Full-Time MBA average GMAT score: 623, Evening MBA average GMAT score: 585).
+A competitive GMAT score is generally within 50 points of the average score for the most recent incoming MBA class (2014 Full-Time MBA average GMAT score: 623, Professional MBA average GMAT score: 585).

 All applications are reviewed by the admissions committee, however, applicants with a GMAT score below 500 are rarely offered admission.
 Additionally, a quantitative section score at or above the 35th percentile is highly preferred.